 New York University (NYU) - Leonard N. Stern School of Business; European Corporate Governance Institute (ECGI)

-Keywords: Market liquidity, quasi-noise trading, information acquisition, information market
+Keywords: Information diversity, quasi-noise trading, liquidity spirals, complementarities in information acquisition, information sales

 JEL Classification: D82, D83, G14working papers series

 Date posted: November 16, 2008 ; Last revised: October 10, 2013

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo2 in 0.375 seconds